Aamer Anwar: Surjit Singh Chhokar

 Anwar came to prominence campaigning on behalf of the family of Surjit Singh Chhokar, a waiter who was murdered in November 1998 in Overtown, North Lanarkshire, Scotland.
 The case had some parallels to the murder of Stephen Lawrence in England, which led to a radical overhaul of the criminal justice system and several inquiries.
 The inquiries were boycotted by the Chhokar family as they were not public, and were considered by the family to be a "whitewash".
 The Jandoo Inquiry, which the family boycotted and refused to give evidence to, heavily criticised Anwar and said he took on too many roles and also took liberties in interpreting for the family.
 In the latter case, Anwar led the campaign on behalf of the Chhokar family.
 He also served on the Stephen Lawrence Steering Group, set up in 2000.

+In 2003, Anwar acted as one of two solicitors for Allan Menzies, a 22-year-old man from Fauldhouse who murdered his friend after becoming obsessed with the film Queen of the Damned.
+The case centred heavily on conflicting psychiatric evidence regarding Menzies' sanity, with the defence asserting he suffered from schizophrenia.
+Following Menzies' conviction and life sentence, Anwar publicly critiqued the verdict and the legal system's approach to severe psychosis.
+He argued that the ability of a defendant to hide evidence or clear a crime scene should not automatically equate to mental wellness, stating that "the continued taboo and the lack of understanding or support of schizophrenia and mental health in our community can only mean that tragedies like this case are more likely to happen and not less." following his client's conviction..
+After the suicide of Menzies in the segregation unit of HM Prison Shotts in 2004, Anwar represented the Menzies family at the subsequent Fatal Accident Inquiry (FAI) in 2006.
+The inquiry concluded with a sheriff ruling that the death could have been prevented had the Scottish Prison Service put a vulnerable prisoner monitoring process in place and obtained Menzies' prior psychiatric records.
+Anwar used the findings to campaign for better mental health protocols within the carceral system, believing that it was about time the prison service learnt their lessons so that such tragedies would not occur again.".